cryptomator/cryptomator.github.io/content/presskit/02-developer-info.en.md

 anchor: developer-info
 weight: 2
 ---
-Skymatic GmbH, a startup from Bonn, Germany, is engaged with the topic "digital self-defense for everyone".
+Skymatic GmbH, a company based in Bonn, Germany, is engaged with the topic "digital self-defense for everyone".
 It has developed Cryptomator, a software that empowers users to protect their files in any cloud storage.

-Skymatic is signatory of the _Charta zur Stärkung der vertrauenswürdigen Kommunikation_ (Charter for Fostering Trustworthy Communication) and member of the _Allianz für Cyber-Sicherheit_ (Alliance for Cyber Security) by _Bundesamt für Sicherheit in der Informationstechnik_ (Federal Office for Information Security).

 Further information can be found {{< extlink "https://skymatic.de/en/" "on the Skymatic website" >}}.